Send a donor thank you letter automatically after each online donation without losing the personal touch.

 However, it’s important to test at least once so that you know what experience your donors are getting.

-Make this Happen Today with a Give Bundle
+Make this Happen Today with a Give Plus PLan

-The Zapier add-on for Give, included in all of our Give bundles, allows this all to happen.
+The Zapier add-on for Give, included in all of our Give Pricing Plans, allows this all to happen.
 You can send a personalized handwritten donor thank you letter to your donors easily.
-Buy a bundle today.
+Buy a plan today.